nabin98rana/fez/README.md

 Import the fez and fedora data into the two database servers (one for Fez, the other for Fedora).
 The Fez one takes about 10 mins to load.
 The Fedora is less than a minute.
-The first command installs the preg functions (can’t get this into mysql-first-time.sql until docker update the official mysql container with initialisation SQL commands like they have with postgresql).
+The first command installs the preg functions (can't get this into mysql-first-time.sql until docker update the official mysql container with initialisation SQL commands like they have with postgresql).
 The second strips the definers from the create view statements (this will be moved somewhere else like the dump file later).